How do I become a UK manga artist?

 If you wish to go this route, I'd say the first step is to locate the type of comics you want to make, and they can be bought by people who self-publish (published individually, or published as a group).
 Learn from what's being made already.
 There are numerous comics/anime/game events that run up and down the country now, so it's best to check out the Comic Village sections of such events to see what people are making, and work on making your own version!

-Once you have drawn your comic (by hand or on a computer) you will need to make a digital file ready for printing it with.
+Once you have drawn your comic (manually or digitally), you will need to make a digital file ready for printing it with.
 This is the bridge between your pages and a final book.
 A guide to making PDFs for your comic is listed here.
 Obviously use specific UK publishing sizes (A4, A5 etc) if your comic requires it!

 Finding a good publisher is user-specific trial and error thing.
 Some folks use the same one each time - some folks move around and try out new ones.
 It's up to you, and what works for Person A may not work for Person B.